Introduction to geopandas & cartopy#

 Reprojecting a GeoDataFrame#

-In geopandas, we can use the function .to_crs() to convert a GeoDataFrame to a desired coordinate reference system.
-In this particular case, we use the proj4_init string of an initialised cartopy projection to reproject our power plant GeoDataFrame.
+In geopandas, we can use the function .to_crs() to convert a GeoDataFrame with a given projection to another desired target coordinate reference system, using a cartopy CRS object:

 fig = plt.figure(figsize=(7, 7))